 I've been a columnist and contributing editor for Grouse Point Almanac, Southwest Flyfishing, and its two sister pubs, Eastern Flyfishing and Northwest Flyfishing, as well as the Albuquerque Journal, and Sportsman's Guide.
 I presently write an outdoors and travel column called "Backyard Trails" for Enchantment Magazine, published in Santa Fe.

 Artist Joe Tomelleri, "The Audubon of Fishes," and I embarked to build high-quality fish I.D. guides covering nearly the entire United States with Quick Reference Publishing.
 QRP is by far the best in the business.
 Our 30 titles cover the sport fishes one is likely to catch from Washington's Puget Sound to Florida's Suwannee River.
 My favorite is Game Fishes of the Southern Rockies as it sports the Rio Grande cutthroat trout on the cover.
-Five-star review prevail for most of the titles, and some readers have found multiple uses for the guides.
+Five-star reviews prevail for most of the titles, and some readers have found multiple uses for the guides.

 My interests meld in my academic background.
 I earned a B.S. in Fisheries Science at New Mexico State University, Go Aggies! and an M.Sc. in Fish Ecology at the University of Arizona.
 I capped it all off with an M.A. in Rhetoric and Writing at the University of New Mexico, with a thesis on the rhetoric of nature and conservation.